rogsme/yams.media/content/install/steps.md

 ## Before running
 Before installing, make sure you have:

-- **An installation location:** The script is going to ask you for a install location, but it will default to `/opt/yams`.
+- **An installation location:** The script is going to ask you for an install location, but it will default to `/opt/yams`.
 Just make sure your current user has permissions to write on the selected directory.
 - **A media folder:** This is the folder where all your files are going to be downloaded and categorized.
 For example, if you choose `/srv/media`, the script is going to create the following folders:
   + `/srv/media/tv`: For your TV shows.
   + `/srv/media/movies`: For your movies.